ITEA Clifford Bevan Award for Excellence in Research

 Types of submissions: published or unpublished articles (minimum of 4000 words in length), chapters, monographs, dissertations/theses, books.

-English translations of articles originally written in other languages MUST BE PROVIDED for consideration of the Bevan Award.
+English translations of articles originally written in other languages MUST BE PROVIDED for consideration of the Clifford Bevan Award.

 SUBMISSION OF MATERIALS

-ALL ENTRIES MUST BE RECEIVED BY 11:59 PM Pacific Time (USA) on February 1, 2023.
+ALL ENTRIES MUST BE RECEIVED BY 11:59 PM Pacific Time (USA) on January 1, 2025.

 Submit one electronic copy of the nomination form and one electronic copy of the research work (PDF preferred).
 Unpublished works may be submitted in manuscript form.
 Each research submission must have a separate nomination form; self- nominations are welcomed.